Leveraging Cisco Catalyst Center Wireless Automation for Optimal Network Management White Paper

 For Advanced SSID Configuration, the option is also available within the network profile to apply these settings to all SSIDs or a subset of SSIDs, as required.

-These templates also provide option to override some of these parameter values during wireless controller provision time that is, you can chose to provide a different parameter value for every wireless controller (different from what is configured in design instance), provided you have not locked these parameter, see the following figure on how locked parameter is displayed.
+These templates also provide option to override some of these parameter values during wireless controller provision time that is, you can choose to provide a different parameter value for every wireless controller (different from what is configured in design instance), provided you have not locked these parameter, see the following figure on how locked parameter is displayed.

 Lock Parameters in Feature Templates